snoxford/Everythingmarkets/README.md

 - Visualization of predicted vs. actual stock prices

 # List of Python Codes in this project (in reverse chronological order):
+- Importing Telco Customer Churn dataset from Github and storing in a local SQL table
 - Code to forecast MSFT price using RandomForest ML model and check the model accuracy using Mean Absolute Error
 - Added evaluation metrics like AIC, BIC, or RMSE to assess the quality of your ARIMA forecast model
 - ARIMA (AutoRegressive Integrated Moving Average) for analyzing and forecasting time series data